 at Track 10.

 The classic bocce form.
 The ball is held with palm facing the ground, providing more control of both speed and spin.

 Spin and exact toss direction are

-distinct line you want your ball follow along the Track – for example, to knock away an opponent’s ball.
-Palm up and knees bent, opposite (lead foot) slightly forward, with either foot planted in Lob Spot.
-Extend arm back, then swing it forward and release ball as it approaches elbow height.
+distinct line along the Track – for example, to knock away an opponent’s ball.
+Palm up, knees bent and leaning slightly forward.
+Extend arm back, then swing it forward and release ball in a low and forward trajectory.

 Grip it and rip it.